coding-cooking/data_processing_fe/README.md

 1. **Upload a CSV or Excel file**: Use the frontend to upload your dataset.
 2. **View Processed Data**: The app infers data types for each column, displaying the dataset with detected types.
+3. **Manual Override**: If desired, manually override data types from the frontend interface.

 ## API Documentation